holochain/docs-pages/src/pages/references/enable-holo.md

 });
 ```

-This generally results in a UI with a much more async programming pattern, whereas native Holochain UIs tend to be use a more sync programming pattern.
+This generally results in a UI with a much more asynchronous programming pattern, whereas native Holochain UIs tend to be use a more synchronous programming pattern.

 ### hApp paradigm

-hApps are the fundamental unit within Holo. this means:
+hApps are the fundamental unit within Holo.
+This means:

-* A user will have unique agent keys for each hApp, even if multiple hApps share the same DNA
+* A user will have unique agent keys for each hApp, even if multiple hApps share the same DNA.
-* For each user, all DNAs/cells within the same hApp will share the same keys
+* For each user, all DNAs/cells within the same hApp will share the same keys.
-    * All cells for a hApp are guaranteed to be colocated on the same HoloPort
+    * All cells for a hApp are guaranteed to be co-located on the same Holo host.
-    * Cloned cells are treated as part of their parent hApp bundle and co-located
+    * Cloned cells are treated as part of their parent hApp bundle and are thusly also co-located with the other cells in the hApp.
-* hApps are deployed onto the Holo network by an agent of the Cloud Console app, who is the designated manager for the hApp
+* hApps are deployed onto the Holo network by an agent of the Cloud Console app, who is the designated manager for the hApp.
-* hApp managers are responsible for deploying application updates and paying host invoices
+* hApp managers are responsible for deploying application updates and paying host invoices.

 ### Multi-tenant conductor

 Holo makes use of multi-tenant conductors to provide functionality typically expected of traditional web applications.
 Each conductor runs applications belonging to multiple users.

-By default, Holo will run cells of deployed applications under each host's agent _in addition to any user cells_.
+By default, Holo will run read-only cells of deployed applications **under each host's agent** in addition to any user cells.
 These cells serve two purposes:

 #### Providing high-uptime nodes

 These nodes will send and receive gossip to sustain the network as long as hosts are online.
 They also ensure that when users connect to their host they already have the latest data available, since Holochain maintains a single local copy of a DHT for all cells of that DNA.

-#### Serve data to anonymous users
+#### Serving data to anonymous users

-For some use cases it is not desirable to require users to generate and sign with their keys.
-For example --- reading an article.
-Where developers make these use cases available to their users the data is retrieved and signed for by the read-only instance.
+For some use cases, it's not desirable to require users to create an account, for example, reading an article.
+Where developers make these use cases available to their users, the data is retrieved by the read-only instance.

-This behaviour is available by default.
-Once a WebSDK client has been instantiated and before a user derives their agentKeys, any zome calls will follow this pattern and have read access by default.
+This behavior is available by default.
+Once a WebSDK client has been instantiated and before a user derives their agent keys, any zome calls will follow this pattern and have read access by default.

-If you want to securely disable this functionality, you will need to implement a membership proof with read-only restrictions.
+If you want to securely disable this functionality, you will need to implement a membrane proof with read-only restrictions.
 As a less secure alternative, you can:

-1. Setup your UI lifecycle to call the signUp/signIn form and ensure credentials are setup before requesting any data from the DHT
+1. Set up your UI lifecycle to call the sign-up/sign-in form and ensure credentials are set up before requesting any data from the DHT, and
 2. Ensure that `.signUp({cancellable: false})` or `.signIn({cancellable: false})` are configured.

-#### Admin WebSocket acess
+#### Admin API WebSocket access

-Due to the security implications of multi-tenant conductors, AdminWebsocket (and some AppWebsocket) functionality is not directly exposed to Holo clients.
+Due to the security implications of multi-tenant conductors, `AdminWebsocket` (and some `AppWebsocket`) functionality is not directly exposed to Holo clients.
 Instead, this functionality is exposed via Holo WebSDK methods where appropriate.

-### Membership proofs
+### Membrane proofs

-Holo strongly recommends membership proof implementations for production or long-running applications.
-However, as noted earlier Holo installs and runs cells of deployed applications under each host’s agent to provide high uptime DHT nodes and to serve data to anonymous users and Web2 participates who do not have keys.
+Holo strongly recommends membrane proof implementations for production or long-running applications.
+However, as noted earlier, Holo installs and runs cells of deployed applications under each host’s agent to provide high-uptime DHT nodes and to serve data to anonymous users and Web2 participants who do not have keys.

-Membership proofs that restrict this read-only access prevent Holo from providing such affordances for your hApp.
+Membrane proofs that restrict this read-only access prevent Holo from providing such affordances for your hApp.
 This may be an acceptable trade-off or desired behaviour.
-However, If you want to benefit from always-on nodes and read-only access while having a membership proof, we you will need to configure your membership proof logic to allow "unpermissioned" read-only access like below:
+However, If you want to benefit from always-on nodes and read-only access while having a membrane proof, we you will need to configure your membrane proof logic to allow "unpermissioned" read-only access like below:

 ```rust
 pub fn is_read_only_proof(mem_proof: &MembraneProof) -> bool {